ZhangxinruBIT/SynthTumour/README.md

 The "val" marker is used to differentiate between data for training and validation.
 This marker can also be used for data splitting in [nnU-Net](https://github.com/MIC-DKFZ/nnUNet.git).
 Specifically, in **nnunet.training.net work_training.nnUNetTrainerV2.do_split()**.

-We did not focus on imitating the tumor texture, as establishing the accurate tumor texture from MRI images is challenging.
-Instead, we proposed a validation task to prevent the model from overfitting, ensuring better results.
+We proposed a validation set with distribution shift to prevent the model from overfitting, ensuring better model selection.

-Figure 2 illustrates the importance of the validation task in preventing overfitting caused by manual texture on MRI.
-It presents a schematic of the training process of the prompt model.
-Without the validation task, model selection may occur after the turning point of test accuracy, leading to overfitting, even if a validation set comprising synthetic data is separated from the training set.
-However, with the inclusion of the validation task, the turning point can be better identified for effective model selection.
+Figure 2 illustrates the importance of the validation set with distribution shift in preventing overfitting caused by manual texture on MRI.
+It presents a schematic of the training process of the junior model.
+Without the validation set with distribution shift, model selection may occur after the turning point of test accuracy, leading to overfitting, even if a validation set comprising synthetic data is separated from the training set.
+However, with the inclusion of the validation set with distribution shift, the turning point can be better identified for effective model selection.
 <div align=center><img width="650" height="450" src="Figs/loss.png"/></div>

 # Run with multiprocessing for tumour generation in Stage 2